by American Stalls May 02, 2019

 COMPLETE CLEAR OUT

-This may go without saying, but don’t forget to clear out your space before you start cleaning your horse barn and stalls.
+This may go without saying, but don’t forget to clear out your space before you start cleaning your barn.
 This includes hay, bedding, rubber mats, and any other movable equipment.
+An empty space is key before you start your cleaning process.

 Once you have products and equipment out of the way, the clearing process then includes your beloved horses.
 This means turning your horses out to the pasture.
 This practice is key as your horses tend to get in the way of effective cleaning – not to mention kicked up dust that is hazardous to their health.
+Once this all is done, the real work begins.

 HAY ROOM

 Afterwards, look around and remove cobwebs as you find them.
 The removal of cobwebs is especially important since they pose the risk of a fire hazard.
 This practice accomplishes a safer horse barn while also making for a fresh appearance.
 Lastly, scan your hay room for any wet spots.
 A wet spot could help identify a potential leak in the roof that requires repair.
 This is essential to preventing moldy bales of hay.
+Once you’ve given the room a good cleaning, it’s time to bring back the hay now that the floor is clear.

 Tack Room

 Once the hay room is cleaned, the tack room is the next room to clean.
 We’ve all been guilty of spending hours on Pinterest – scrolling through dreamy barns and tack rooms.
+Well now it’s your time for your tack room to shine!

 Once you’ve made some space, it’s time to polish your hardware and condition your tack.
 Lastly, you’ll want to wash and organize your riding blankets.
 Once you have everything organized, it’s a great idea to do one final dusting and sweep of your dream tack room.
+We recommend to do a similar procedure to that of your hay room.
+This includes everything from sweeping to dusting to removing cobwebs.

 HORSE STALLS

-For a whole article, we recommend that you read our guide, "How to Disinfect a Horse Stall?"
+Horse stalls tend to remain unkempt in all seasons, but especially so in the winter.
+This tendency is why it’s important to do a deep spring cleaning.
+For a whole article, we recommend that you read our guide, “How to Disinfect a Horse Stall?”

 AISLEWAYS